dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 [!code-csharp[](razor-pages-start/snapshot_sample/RazorPagesMovie/Pages/Movies/Create.cshtml.cs?name=snippetPost)]

 If there are any model errors, the form is redisplayed, along with any form data posted.
 Most model errors can be caught on the client-side before the form is posted.
 An example of a model error is posting a value for the date field that cannot be converted to a date.
-We'll talk more about client-side validation and model validation later in the tutorial.
+Client-side validation and model validation are discussed later in the tutorial.

 If there are no model errors, the data is saved, and the browser is redirected to the Index page.